Keeping your pets cool and safe: Essential tips for hot weather care

 Adjust exercise routines

 Modify your pet's exercise routine during hot weather to prevent overheating and exhaustion.
 Schedule walks, playtime, and exercise sessions during the cooler hours of the day, such as early mornings or evenings.
-Keep in mind that rabbits should have supervised playtime in shaded areas to avoid overheating.
+Bear in mind that sometimes it is simply too hot to go for a walk for many dogs.

 Hot pavement or sand can burn your pet's paw pads.
 Before going for a walk, place your hand on the ground to check its temperature.
 If it's too hot for your hand, it's too hot for your pet's paws.
 Dogs and cats can benefit from paw protection products like booties or paw wax, while rabbits should avoid hot surfaces altogether.